History of the Jews in Saint Petersburg: Post-war Soviet Union

-The Jewish population of the city, no longer being bolster by migration, began on a steady decline, largely due to a combination of low birthrates and assimilation.
+The Jewish population of the city, no longer being bolstered by migration, began on a steady decline, largely due to a combination of low birthrates and assimilation.
 The 1959 census showed the Jewish population to be 162,344, but some estimate that it was more like 200,000.

 The Grand Choral Synagogue, still standing despite being bombed by the Nazis, remained the city's only synagogue after the war.
 In 1962–1964, the matzo baking done by the synagogue was prohibited by the authorities, as it was in many other parts of the Soviet Union.
 Use of the cemetery was also forbidden in 1963, and it was closed in 1969.

 Despite the overall level of assimilation of the Jewish community in the city, after the Six-Day War in the State of Israel, a number of youths in the community began to affiliate themselves with Israel and a Jewish national identity.
 There were Hebrew classes organized in secret and public protests over the government's refusal to let Jews emigrate to Israel, and a number of refusenik activists were jailed by the government.
 In 1970, an attempt by a group of young refuseniks, and two non-Jews, to hijack a plane from the city's airport and fly to Israel caught worldwide media attention.
 Two were sentenced to death, which sparked global outcry, and the capital sentences were eventually commuted.

 Just before the collapse of the Soviet Union, the Jewish mortality rate in the city exceeded the birthrate by a factor of more than 10, and two-thirds of newborns registered as Jewish had one parent whose nationality was not Jewish.